Mobile payments: a growing trend among consumers

 Wearables are not only a source of greater convenience for consumers when paying for their purchases, they also offer merchants a new tool for capturing and retaining customers.

 Studies show that among the factors consumers value most when they enter a shop is whether or not their preferred payment methods are available.
-So, with the rise of mobile payments via wearables, merchants should work closely with a partner specialising in payment solutions to ensure that your business is ready to satisfy current consumer trends and the needs of "new" consumers.
+So, with the rise of mobile payments via wearables, merchants should work closely with a partner specialised in payment solutions to ensure that your business is ready to satisfy current consumer trends and the needs of "new" consumers.

 For example, by being able to link the payment details of a purchase made via a wearable to offers and incentives, marketing campaigns can generate more sales.